maciejzj/it-jobs-meta/README.md

 ## Development

-You can run the program without installing it with package manager.
+You can run the program without installing it with a package manager.
 Install the prerequisites with `pip install -r requirements.txt` (using virtual environment is recommended).
 To install extra development tools compatible with the project (test tools, type checker, etc.) run: `pip install -r requirements-dev.txt`.

 The server-side services for development can be set up with Docker Compose.
-Install docker, docker-compose and run `docker-compose up` in the project directory to setup the services.
+Install docker, docker-compose, and run `docker-compose up` in the project directory to set up the services.

-Application can be run with `python -m it_jobs_meta`.
+The application can be run with `python -m it_jobs_meta`.
 Since running the data pipeline is going to download data from the web, it is not recommended to run it as a whole during the development.
 Some modules include demo versions of parts of the application, resort to using them and unit tests during the